Wallpaper-Engine-Team/wallpaper-engine-translations/README.md

 This repository hosts the translation files for Wallpaper Engine ( http://store.steampowered.com/app/431960 ) to make collaboration easier.

-If you want to contribute translations or just want to fix minor issues, it's best if you do so on Crowdin which is the translation platform that we use:
+If you want to contribute translations or just want to fix minor issues, you do so on Crowdin which is the translation platform that we use:

 https://crwd.in/wallpaper-engine

 If you have any questions about Crowdin, feel free to send us an email at support@wallpaperengine.io.
-You can still make pull requests to this repository but we strongly recommend using Crowdin directly, the user experience is much better and the signup process is really quick.
+Pull requests have been retired in favor of Crowdin.

 ---------------------------